makotech222/UAASMods/README.md

 - Improve Entry point + Refactor.
 Json files will now contains all elements, rather than just what is in your campaign at the time.

 v1.5:
 - Update to latest version of game.

+v1.6:
+- Update to latest version of game.

 Instructions: